-• 12% increase in conversion rates within 3 weeks of launch
+12% increase in conversion rates within 3 weeks of launch

-• 18% improvement in customer satisfaction (CSAT scores)
+18% improvement in customer satisfaction (CSAT scores)

-• Significant reduction in support calls about pricing confusion
+Significant reduction in support calls about pricing confusion

 The Breaking Point: "It will charge me $58, with conversion it will be more"

-FreshBooks is built for solopreneurs and small businesses every dollar counts.
+FreshBooks is built for solopreneurs and small businesses where every dollar counts.
 An unexpected $100 charge due to currency conversion isn't an inconvenience. it's a betrayal of trust that loses a customer for life.

-• Canadian users faced unexpected 30% price increases due to USD conversion
+Canadian users faced unexpected 30% price increases due to USD conversion

-• Critical features like credit card processing were buried until higher-tier plans
+Critical features like credit card processing were buried until higher tier plans

-• Support was flooded with repetitive calls about basic pricing questions
+Support was flooded with repetitive calls about basic pricing questions

-My Process: Autopsy of a Broken Experience
+Autopsy of a Broken Experience

-I moved beyond standard usability testing to conduct a full autopsy, correlating data from three sources:
+I moved beyond standard usability testing to conduct a full autopsy, correlating data from three sources

-• User Interviews (The "Why"): I heard the frustration in their voices when they hit the "$10 per team member" add-on page.
+User Interviews (The "Why"): I heard the frustration in their voices when they hit the "$13 per team member" add-on page.
 "I didn't expect that," they said.
 Unexpected is the antithesis of good UX.

-• Stakeholder Sessions (The "Cost"): I sat with Support and learned the immense operational cost of a confusing page.
-I learned from Sales that we were failing to sell the value of our highest-tier plan.
+Stakeholder Sessions (The "Cost"): I sat with Support and learned the immense operational cost of a confusing page.
+I learned from Sales that we were failing to sell the value of our highest tier plan.

-• Interface Audit (The "How"): I cataloged every point of failure: the disappearing "Pay Now" button, the data loss when adding a 51st client, the plan comparison that broke your flow.
+Interface Audit (The "How"): I cataloged every point of failure: the disappearing "Pay Now" button, the data loss when adding a 51st client, the plan comparison that broke your flow.
 Benchmarking against industry leaders showed how transparent pricing builds trust rather than eroding it.

-The Strategy: From "Gotcha" to "Welcome"
+From "Gotcha" to "Welcome"

 The goal wasn't a new layout.
 The goal was to rebuild trust.
 Every design decision was tested against one question: "Does this make the user feel informed and in control?"

 The old design operated on a "reveal-as-you-go" model that prioritized short-term conversions over long-term trust.
-Our research showed this backfired users who felt tricked either abandoned or churned quickly.
+Our research showed this backfired, users who felt tricked either abandoned or churned quickly.

-• I treated bugs as trust-breaking emergencies.
+I treated bugs as trust breaking emergencies.
 Fixing the broken payment button wasn't a "dev task", it was the highest priority trust building exercise we could do.

 We shifted from asking "How can we maximize immediate conversions?" to "How can we build lasting customer relationships through transparency?"